2020 Delhi Capitals season: Auction

-Team Analysis
+Team analysis

 ESPNcricinfo wrote The team of Delhi Capitals wanted to buy Eoin Morgan, Glenn Maxwell, Sam Curran, Pat Cummins and Jaydev Unadkat in the auction, but this could not happen.
 In such a situation, the team had to turn to other options.
 The team used their limited resources to dominate the home ground.
 No batsman of the team could bowl.
 However, the franchise did a good job by buying Hetmyer and Alex Carey.

 Indian Premier League

 On 20 September, the Delhi started with a win in the tournament, defeating Punjab's team in the super over.
 This thrilling match ended in a tie.
 Shreyas Iyer lost the toss and was put to bat.
 Delhi scored 157-run with the loss of 8 wickets in 20 overs.
-Team had lost early wickets, but Marcus Stoinis brilliant inning helped the Delhi to built 157-run target.
+Team had lost early wickets, but Marcus Stoinis brilliant inning helped the Delhi to build a 157-run target.
 In response to 158 runs, Punjab also scored 157-run in 20 overs on Mayank Agarwal's knock of 89 runs.